syedshahlal/End_to_end_ML_Project/README.md

 ```
 git add .
 ```
-> Note: If there are some file in our folder that we do not want to track or do versioning then we add them to the ```.gitignore``` file
+> Note: If there are some files in our folder that we do not want to track or do versioning then we add them to the ```.gitignore``` file

 To check the git status
 ```